Extensively drug-resistant typhoid in Pakistan

 - an enlarged liver

 Consult a health care professional or visit a travel health clinic at least 6 weeks before you travel.

 - There is a vaccine that protects against typhoid fever.

 - Discuss the benefits of getting vaccinated with a health care professional before travelling.

 - Eat and drink safely

-- Use alcohol-based hand sanitizer only if soap and water are not available.
-It’s a good idea to always keep some with you when you travel.
+- Use alcohol-based hand sanitizer (containing at least 60% alcohol) if soap and water are not available.
+It's a good idea to always keep some with you when you travel.